RahimUllah001/DjangoCourseStepByStep/README.md

 ### Day 30 - Django User Registration System using Model form
 You can view the full details of this project [here](./gs30/day30-project30.md).

+### Day 30 - Dynamic URL Configuration in Django
+You can view the full details of this project [here](./gs31/day31-project31.md).